 Spring Elective Guidelines

+In order to register for spring electives, you must meet with your academic advisor to discuss your program and register online.
+While making your selections, keep in mind Deerfield’s graduation requirements.
 Note that periods have been assigned to electives so only sign up for electives that are offered in your free periods.
-If you have any questions about any of the procedures, please see the Registrar.
-Seniors, please see special guidelines below.
+If you have any questions about any of the procedures, please contact the Registrar.

 Fall and Winter Courses that Terminate

-The courses listed below end at the conclusion of the winter term.
+For a full list of course that terminate at the conclusion of the winter term, please refer to the Course Catalog.
 Freshmen and sophomores enrolled in these courses should already be scheduled into a course for the spring term.

-If you are a junior or a senior, you must sign up for spring term electives to take the place of any and all of these courses in which you are presently enrolled unless you are a senior with a Directed Study or an Alternate Studies Project (see Senior Guidelines).
+If you are a junior or a senior, you must sign up for spring term electives to take the place of any and all of these courses in which you are presently enrolled unless you are a senior with a Directed Study or Alternate Study Project.

 Course Period Shifts or Changes after Registration

-You may not shift the time period of any continuing course in which you are presently enrolled.
-This stance is necessary in order to maintain course continuity and avoid further scheduling difficulties.
+Only in rare cases may you shift the time period of any continuing course in which you are presently enrolled.
+This is necessary in order to maintain course continuity and avoid further scheduling difficulties.
 Changes from one elective to another will not generally be permitted after registration day, unless we are unable to schedule your requested courses.

 All students must carry five courses or their equivalent during the spring term.
 “The equivalent of five” accounts for the fact that some seniors are involved in an Alternate Studies Project, which may take the place of one or more courses.